2022 News Releases

 Becky Sulik, RD, LD, CDE, the Director of Education at Rocky Mountain Diabetes Center has been an integral part of the activity along with her staff who makes it their life’s work to teach people healthy eating habits to successfully manage diabetes.

 Rocky Mountain Diabetes Center Announces Retirement

 She also taught and assisted patients on the proper use and management of insulin pumps and continuous glucose monitoring devices.
-Rhonda treasures the long term relationships she has had with the patients she has worked with and sincerely enjoyed helping them implement changes which improve the quality of their lives.
+Rhonda treasures the long-term relationships she has had with her patients.
+She sincerely enjoyed helping them implement changes which improved the quality of their lives.
 According to a Rocky Mountain Diabetes spokesman, “Rhonda will be dearly missed.”

-Ronda plans on spending more time with her 7 children and 13 grandchildren.
+Ronda plans on spending more time with her seven children and 13 grandchildren.

 June 24, 2019

 Rocky Mountain Diabetes Center Announces New Certified Diabetes Educator

 Idaho Falls, Idaho –Rocky Mountain Diabetes Center is pleased to announce the newest Certified Diabetes Educator (CDE) in their Diabetes Education Department is Lisa Hardy.
 Lisa has worked at Rocky Mountain Diabetes Center since March 2013 and has been working on CDE certification since starting at the clinic.
 Becky Sulik, director of education at the clinic states, “We are proud of Lisa for achieving this milestone.
 It takes a tremendous amount of time an energy to receive this prestigious certification.
 She will continue to be a tremendous team member and resource for Rocky Mountain Diabetes and the people of our community that struggle with diabetes, prediabetes, and other diseases.”